apache/nuttx/boards/arm/stm32/stm3210e-eval/README.txt

   configuration options to enable JTAG in various different ways.

   These configurations effect the setting of the SWJ_CFG[2:0] bits in the AFIO MAPR register.
 These bits are used to configure the SWJ and trace alternate function I/Os.
-The SWJ (SerialWire JTAG) supports JTAG or SWD access to the
-  Cortex debug port.
-The default state in this port is for all JTAG support to be disable.
+The SWJ (SerialWire JTAG) supports JTAG or SWD access to the Cortex debug port.
+The default state in this port is for all JTAG support to be disabled.

   CONFIG_STM32_JTAG_FULL_ENABLE - sets SWJ_CFG[2:0] to 000 which enables full
     SWJ (JTAG-DP + SW-DP)